nicc777/pyjwt-wrapper/README.md

 export JWT_SECRET="some really random text and special characters."
 ```

+## Using the Refresh Token

+If your front-end application gets an authorization error and you have a refresh token, you need to use the refresh token to get another set of access and refresh tokens.

+Only once the refresh token have also reached expiry, must the application re-authenticate the user to get a fresh set of tokens.
+Form the front-end, this action can be triggered when both an API request and a refresh tokens request returned an error.

 # Implementation

 This library can be used in two different contexts: